scramjetorg/transform-hub/README.md

 ![node&npm_version](./images/node&npm_version.png)

 OK!
 It looks like you have successfully installed node.js and npm.
-There are few more installations you need to perform, run the following commands in your console one after another:
+There are two more installations you need to perform, run the following commands in your console one after another:

         npm install -g lerna
         npm install -g yarn
-        npm install -g typescript
-        npm install -g ts-node

 ![installations](./images/installations.png)